Peer Educators Advocating for Campus Empowerment (PEACE)

 - Facilitate informational and interactive workshops on a variety of violence prevention topics with student organizations, residence life, and classrooms.
 Once trained, Peer Educators are expected to co- facilitate a minimum of 2 presentations and assist with 2 informational tables per semester.
 You will have guidance and assistance with this!

-- Assist with VPAS annual events, including Red Flag Campaign, Take Back the Night, & It’s On Us Festivals
+- Assist with VPAS annual events, including The Red Flag Campaign, Take Back the Night, & It’s On Us Festivals

 - Inform students about resources and advocacy services